musmax/alx-low_level_programming/README.md

-# alx-low_level_programming
-this is meant to teach us about everything on c
+this is meant to teach us about pointer and array